-This module will look at an array of 'places and spaces' for learning and the degree to which each can support flexible, hybrid, and fully online/offline experiences.
+In this module, you will look at an array of 'places and spaces' for learning and the degree to which each can support flexible, hybrid, and fully online/offline experiences.

 Identifying the 'location' of this module within the course level learning will spark the introduction of module theories being considered(time versus security of resources).
 Three students are introduced to participants, who will share their experience learning within technology-enabled spaces.